ileon/nosleep/README.md

-use config.toml file for configuration the program will move mouse 1px and move back every seconds you set it in the config.toml
+Use config.toml file for configuration.
+The program will move mouse 1px and move back every seconds you set it in the config.toml